testimio/custom-actions-examples/README.md

 # custom-actions-examples
 This is a repository of custom action steps that work with Testim.io

 Initially it includes custom action steps (JavaScript) that we have created for customers.
 The code can be copied from here and added to a custom step in a Testim test.
+Instructions on how to use each example are included in the linked file with the JavaScript code needed.
+Typically it will involve copying the file and code into a custom step, making a change or two to the properties panel, checking your variables, and perhaps pointing to the correct element.

 [Generate Faked Data](https://github.com/testimio/custom-actions-examples/blob/main/Generate-Faked-Data) (faker.js) - Uses the faker.js library to create fake test data.